neicnordic/puhuri-web/docs/resource-allocators.md

 Hence, to create a project, one needs first to have a reference to the customer.
 The reference is a stable one and can be cached by a REST API client.

 Customers are created by Puhuri Core support team.
-Please reach out to [support@hpc.ut.ee](mailto:support@hpc.ut.ee) if you think you should have one.
+Please reach out to [support@puhuri.io](mailto:support@puhuri.io) if you think you should have one.

 Examples: